Zhou & Eesley Family Foundation

 Your Child's Creative Genius in the AI Era (And How to Unlock It)

-Keynote for the Be the Change Foundation's 10-Year Anniversary celebration, addressed to Foundation supporters and parents — on what AI is doing to the kinds of skills that will matter most for their children, why industrial-age schooling is increasingly misaligned with the world today's kids are growing up into, and what parents can do at home to cultivate the creativity, empathy, resilience, and entrepreneurial mindset that won't be commoditized by machines.
+Keynote for parents on cultivating their kids' creativity, empathy, resilience, and entrepreneurial mindset in the AI era — the skills that won't be commoditized by machines.
+Delivered at the Be the Change Foundation's 10-Year Anniversary celebration.
+Covered what AI is doing to the kinds of skills that will matter most for the next generation, and why industrial-age schooling is increasingly misaligned with the world today's kids are growing up into.
 Drawing on research from Amabile, Seelig, Dweck, and Duckworth, and Stanford's century-long arc of innovation.
 Watch the talk on YouTube ↗

 Chuck Eesley keynoting the Be the Change Foundation's 10-Year Anniversary celebration, December 2024